02_CCC Chart 2024_jpg-full_photo by Brian Kure

 edstrandska stiftelsens_View_05

-Untitled (Folders I - II) 2019 I Charcoal on paper, 140 x 232 cm each I Collection of SMK - National Gallery of Denmark.
+Charcoal on paper, 140 x 232 cm each

-Exhibition view: Edstranska foundation scholarship 2019.
-Photos: Youngjae Lih
+Exhibition view: Edstranska foundation scholarship 2019

 (...)"The word screensaver gives associations to screen memory or replacement memory.
 This is a psychoanalytical phenomenon where a completely banal and ‘innocent’ memory has replaced a traumatic one.
 To maintain the illusion of control, we ‘forget’ the trauma.
 Ironic, isn’t it?
 Computers comprise the most effective preservers of memory thought up by man to date, infinitely greater than the metaphor for human memory and knowledge, the brown Library of Alexandria.
 In the 1950s in Aniara, Harry Martinsson envisaged humanity heading for space with a Mima, a gigantic keeper and viewer of memories as the only guide.
 At present, we each sit with our personal mimes in our laps.
 But far removed from the tragic grief of Miman’s guard, we stare into screensavers and recall – nothing.
-Andreas Albrectsen reminds us of our condition." - Excerpt from text by Gertrud Sandqvist, rector Malmö Art Academy
+Andreas Albrectsen reminds us of our condition." - Excerpt from text by Gertrud Sandqvist

 2021-07-14_Andreas_Albrechtsen-3